 Profile Graphic Grade Description ONE LOWER LIMB REDUCED IN FUNCTION: Severe hypertonia, paresis, athetosis, ataxia or total limb deficiency of one lower limb which is used as a prop.
 Able to walk.
 No impairment present in the other leg.
 19 IV 19a: An amputee who rides without a prosthesis.
-Residual limb 6 inches (15cm) or less. v 19b: Paresis or an amputee who rides with a prosthesis.
+Residual limb 6 inches (15cm) or less.
+V 19b: Paresis or an amputee who rides with a prosthesis.
 Residual limb longer than 6ins (15cm.)
 Measured from greater trochanter.
 20 v TWO LOWER LIMBS REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia or total limb deficiency of one lower limb or limb deficiency of part of both lower limbs (50% or less of the lower legs remaining).
 Able to walk and run.
 21 IV TWO UPPER LIMBS REDUCED IN FUNCTION: Severe hypertonia, paresis, athetosis, ataxia, impairment or total limb deficiency of both upper limbs.
 22 v TWO UPPER LIMBS REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment of both arms or limb deficiency of part of both upper limbs -below the elbow.
 Able to grip reins with or without prosthesis.
 23 v ONE LOWER LIMB REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment of one lower limb or total deficiency of one lower limb below the knee with 50% or less of lower leg remaining.
 May run if fit enough.
 Amputation through the forefoot is not eligible.
-24 v ONE UPPER LIMB REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment of one upper limb or total deficiency of one upper limb below the elbow.
+24 Q Q Q Q Q Q Q Q Q Q Q Q Q Q Q Q Q Q Q v ONE UPPER LIMB REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment of one upper limb or total deficiency of one upper limb below the elbow.
 Unable to grip rein with one hand.
-25 (2) (+++ (+++++)) (2) (+++ (++++++)) (2) (+++++++++++++++++++++++++++++++++++ IV FOUR LIMBS AND TRUNK REDUCED IN STATURE: Short stature due to extreme shortness of limbs.
+25 (2) +++++ +++++ +++++ IV FOUR LIMBS AND TRUNK REDUCED IN STATURE: Short stature due to extreme shortness of limbs.
 To be eligible for Profile 25, an Athlete must be > 18 years of age.
 Maximum Height of 129cm L 1

-Profile Graphic Grade Description 26 26) R FOUR LIMBS REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment in all four limbs.
+Profile Graphic Grade Description 26 26) QV FOUR LIMBS REDUCED IN FUNCTION: Moderate to slight hypertonia, paresis, athetosis, ataxia, impairment in all four limbs.
 Balance and gross co-ordination affected.
-IV V 26a: As above, trunk impaired.26b: As above, trunk less impaired than for 26a.
-V 27 111 TWO CONTRALATERAL LIMBS REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, athetosis, ataxia, impairment or total limb deficiency of opposite arm and leg.
+20 IV 26a: As above, trunk impaired.
+V 26b: As above, trunk less impaired than for 26a.
+27 III TWO CONTRALATERAL LIMBS REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, athetosis, ataxia, impairment or total limb deficiency of opposite arm and leg.
 28 IV TWO LOWER LIMBS REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, impairment in both hips and lower spine.
 Poor or no pelvic control.
 Difficulty walking and may have a waddling gait.
 29 NE TWO UPPER LIMBS REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, impairment in both upper limbs-shoulders.
-30 NE TRUNK REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, impairment in trunk or neck.
-21 11 FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, paresis, athetosis, ataxia, impairment in both lower limbs.
+30 30 NE TRUNK REDUCED IN FUNCTION: Severe to moderate hypertonia, paresis, impairment in trunk or neck.
+31 п FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, paresis, athetosis, ataxia, impairment in both lower limbs.
 Moderate to slight hypertonia, paresis, athetosis, ataxia or impairment in both upper limbs.
 Trunk control fair to moderate.
 Able to walk.
-31 31a: Trunk involved, no or poor functional pelvic movement and unable to move out of base of support.
-111 31b: Trunk less involved with fair to good pelvic control.
-FOUR LIMBS REDUCED IN FUNCTION - Severe hypertonia, paresis, athetosis, ataxia, impairment in both upper limbs.
-32 111 Slight hypertonia, paresis, athetosis, ataxia, impairment in both lower limbs.
+31a: Trunk involved, no or poor functional pelvic movement and unable to move out of base of support.
+III 31b: Trunk less involved with fair to good pelvic control.
+32 III FOUR LIMBS REDUCED IN FUNCTION - Severe hypertonia, paresis, athetosis, ataxia, impairment in both upper limbs.
+Slight hypertonia, paresis, athetosis, ataxia, impairment in both lower limbs.
 Trunk impaired.
 Able to walk.
-33-35 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 36-37 Athletes with Vision Impairment
+33-35 l AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 36-37 Athletes with Vision Impairment 30-37 1